ueokande/vim-vixen/QA.md

 ##### Updating

 - [ ] changes are updated on textarea blure when no errors
-- [ ] changes are not updated on textarea blure when errors occurs
 - [ ] keymap settings are applied to open tabs without reload
 - [ ] search settings are applied to open tabs without reload